ragingwind/sw-precache-webpack-dev-server-plugin/readme.md

 ### How it works

-To generate precache manifest in service worker, this plugin must be applied after all of assets has been emmited by webpack compiling. this plugin will write a file in temporory to data space in memory-fs and webpack dev server will be served by filepath.
+First of all, this plugin works in vary limited situation.
+This plugin will be applied after `all of assets has been emmited by webpack compiling` that means all of files you wanted to cached by service worker should be listed in assets of webpack compiler.
+To achive that, you need to use webpack plugins(Copy or ...) to register it.
+[The latest version supports glob patterns for files located in physical path](https://github.com/ragingwind/sw-precache-webpack-dev-plugin/commit/8babdf7938609f6db5178859b88f6f3365e285c6#diff-168726dbe96b3ce427e7fedce31bb0bcR23) not on memory-fs of webpack.
+However, I recommend that using webpack plugins to treats and list all of files to server worker's chached manifest.
+And then your sw.js, will be writed in temporory on memory-fs and webpack dev server will be served it.

+*DISCLAIMER*: This plugin isn't able to be work perfectly when it comes to manage kind of files including ambiguous expression of path, For examples, ['*.js', '*.html'], in that case, we couldn't make a right judge for location between physical file path and memory-fs.
+Therefore, we recommand you use more specific glob patterns for that, like absolute path or relative path expressions.

 ## Usage